-CIR’s staff and mentors focus on improving academic performance, understanding of college opportunities and monitoring the college application process in order the help the mostly Latino student membership become the first in their families to attend college.
+CIR’s staff and mentors focus on improving academic performance, understanding of college opportunities and monitoring the college application process in order the help the mostly Latino student membership become the first in their families to attend and graduate from college.

-The goal of the program is to have as many students as possible gain admittance to four-year colleges and attend four-year and two-year colleges.
+The goal of the program is to have as many students as possible gain admittance to four-year colleges, attend four-year and two-year colleges, and ultimately graduate from college.
 CIR wants to change the goals and success outlook of its students so they can ultimately achieve their dreams and change the lives of their families and communities.

 • 100% CIR students who graduate from high school

 • 80 - 95% Four-year college acceptance rate of CIR students

 • 10% Four-year college acceptance rate of Richmond High students

 • 80 - 100% College attendance rate of CIR students

 - University of California: Berkeley, Davis, Irvine, Los Angeles, Merced, San Diego, Santa Barbara and Santa Cruz